 Only the fastest possible connection is good enough for your professional projects.
 That's why, at serverloft, our highest priority is providing you with the fastest and most reliable data transmission around the clock.
-All serverloft servers are connected directly to BSB Service GmbH's worldwide 550 Gbit/s high-speed backbone.
+All serverloft servers are connected directly to Host Europe GmbH's worldwide 550 Gbit/s high-speed backbone.
 Our backbone offers direct connections to the most important providers and largest European exchanges - such as the DE-CIX in Frankfurt.

 The entire backbone is designed for multiple ring topology redundancy.
 Thus we can guarantee high-availability of all servers and an average monthly network availability of at least 99.9%